 Polling is a big business.
 Trying to control public opinion via a limited number of outlets is an even bigger business.
 Given that, the controversy will only continue this election season, until being a pollster will be looked down upon as much as being ... a politician.

 So here's to all my fellow pollsters, who labor to do it right, and who have to endure ongoing criticism from the Cosells who have never played the game.
 Keep fighting, guys.
 Polling is a blood sport for nerds.
 But somebody has to do it.

-Matt Towery heads the polling and political information firm InsiderAdvantage.
-Follow him on Twitter @matttowery.
+Matt Towery is author of the book "Paranoid Nation: The Real Story of the 2008 Fight for the Presidency."
+He has served as an elected official, has advised major national campaigns and heads a non-partisan polling and media company.
+He is also publisher of the Washington-based Southern Political Report, the nation's oldest active political newsletter.
+Follow him on Twitter: @matttowery.
 To find out more about Matt Towery and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate website at www.creators.com.

 COPYRIGHT 2014 CREATORS.COM